apache/openwhisk/tools/macos/README.md

 - [Scala 2.11](http://scala-lang.org/download/)
 - [Ansible 2.5.2](http://docs.ansible.com/ansible/intro_installation.html)

+**Tips:**
-**Tip1** Versions of Docker and Ansible are lower than the latest released versions, the versions used in OpenWhisk are pinned to have stability during continuous integration and deployment.<br>
+ 1. Versions of Docker and Ansible are lower than the latest released versions, the versions used in OpenWhisk are pinned to have stability during continuous integration and deployment.<br>
-**Tip2** It is required to install Docker >= 18.06.2 because of this [CVE](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-5736)
+ 2. It is required to install Docker >= 18.06.2 because of this [CVE](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-5736)

 [Homebrew](http://brew.sh/) is an easy way to install all of these and prepare your Mac to build and deploy OpenWhisk.
 The following shell command is provided for your convenience to install `brew` with [Cask](https://github.com/caskroom/homebrew-cask) and bootstraps these to complete the setup.
 Copy the entire section below and paste it into your terminal to run it.